graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 if you wish to define your own naming logic.

 The `UseLegacyTypeNaming` option is deprecated and will be removed in GraphQL.NET v9.

+### 9. `IVariableVisitorProvider.ValidateArgumentAsync` added

+The `IVariableVisitorProvider` interface has a new method `ValidateArgumentAsync` that is called during validation.
+This method is called after all field arguments and directive arguments have been parsed, allowing a validation rule to validate parsed argument values.

+No changes will be required to most validation rules which only implement `IValidationRule`.
+But for any validation rule which also implements `IVariableVisitorProvider`, you will need to add an implementation for this new method.